 “For me, it’s the smell of freshly turned dirt — that earthy, loamy smell reminds me of the large garden we had in the backyard when I was a youngster.
 We emigrated from Hong Kong when I was a kid, and my father dreamed of having a farm or acreage in Canada.
 We never did get that farm, but the privilege of working on his own land meant spring and fall, my kid brother and I were outside mucking around in the garden with him as he toiled away.
 To this day, when I turn the dirt in my own garden, the smell of turned soil reminds me of ‘real’ work and what life is all about, not the antiseptic feel of my office, pushing electrons and paper around in an endless circle.” —Ozone

-Not many men smoke pipes these days, which is a shame because people are missing out on the sweet manly smell of pipe tobacco.
+Not many men smoke pipes these days, so that the sweet smell of pipe tobacco has largely evaporated from our world.
 Cigarette and cigar smoke can be acrid and obnoxious, but pipe smoke is, well, just pleasant.
 A whiff of a nice clove or cherry wood blend summons images of kindly older men in tweed jackets sitting in a chair next to a warm cozy fire with an old dog nearby.

 “The smell of a rough framed house, before the exterior doors, windows, and roofing are installed.” —Kerry